-There are a number of cannabinoids in the herb, but the two most prevalent are tetrahydrocannabinol (THC) and cannabidiol (CBD).
+There are a number of cannabinoids in the cannabis plant, but the two most common are tetrahydrocannabinol (THC) and cannabidiol (CBD).

 These strains will probably keep you awake for a while, so avoid them if you are looking for a sleep solution.